Wednesday December 04, 2019

 Whether your New York City building is a condo or co-op, being on the board can be challenging.
-If you’re a new board member, there’s a lot to learn.Board Members working together-First Service Residential New York
+If you’re a new board member, there’s a lot to learn.Of course, you want to do the best job possible, but condo and co-op board members can make mistakes.

 In this article, we share four of the most common errors that we’ve seen condo and co-op board members make and recommend effective ways to handle similar situations.